Read My Hands-On Gorilla Bow Review & Embrace Your Inner Tarzan

 I’d need to be OK with not being able to use the gym’s barbells, powerlifting benches, and squat racks (so, all the barbell exercises).

 In my case I stopped going to the gym years ago, and haven’t missed anything.
-So I guess I was OK giving that up (I have dumbbells, resistance bands, a weight bench, and for the last year, a Gorilla Bow).
+So I guess I was OK giving that up (I have dumbbells, resistance bands, a weight bench, and for the last couple of years a Gorilla Bow).

-Plus I saved all those years of membership money.
+Plus I saved all those years of membership money & car gas.

 Check Amazon Price button orange